mihir-kanzariya/yto_blog_posts/03_nextjs_github_blogging_system.md

 - Overkill for simple blogs
 - Server costs and maintenance

 This system replaces all that with a few static files and Git operations you're already doing.
+And even non-technical people can use the visual markdown preview tools in GitHub, and can have LLMs like ChatGPT take a plaintext post and turn it into markdown; the YAML frontmatter can then simply be compied and tweaked from a previous blog post.

 ### Medium
 Medium is polished but limiting:
 - Content lives on their platform
 - Limited technical customization
 - Can't integrate with your existing app
-- Less control over SEO and monetization
+- Less control over SEO, monetization, and analytics

 This approach gives you full control while maintaining simplicity.